dataforseo/CSharpClient/docs/ContentGenerationApi.md

     Username = "USERNAME",
     Password = "PASSWORD",
 });
-var result = await dfsClient.ContentGenerationApi.TextSummaryLiveAsync(new List<ContentGenerationTextSummaryLiveRequestInfo>()
+var result = await dfsClient.ContentGenerationApi.TextSummaryLiveAsync(
+    new ContentGenerationTextSummaryLiveRequestInfo[]
     {
-    new()
+        new ContentGenerationTextSummaryLiveRequestInfo()
         {
             Text = "Removing [RequireHttps] does nothing but break the https redirection, and doesn't enforce an https url on my route.
 I've got one method which i want to expose over http and a different one over https.
 If i accidentally enter http in my url for the https-only method, it should redirect.
 It currently works as is, the problem is that there is an undocument (seemingly unrelated) setting I have to add to get it all working.
 And that is the SslPort thing", LanguageName = "English (United States)",
-    }
+        },
     });
 ```

 ### Parameters